 Lo-Fi is slowly growing on me, and Careworn is one of those albums that is starting to convert me into a Lo-Fi fan.
 My favorite songs from the album would have to be Purple, I Don’t Mind Being Alone, Flux, and Are You Mad.

-The album is unique just as much as Avi Buffalo’s self-titled album, it touches on frustrations of being young and mental health as a whole.
+The album is unique, as it touches on frustrations of being young and mental health as a whole.
 If you listen to anything when you are relaxing or just getting ready for bed, then you should really listen to this album.

 “I’ve been listening to more artists that have made me start to experiment with synthesizers and more bass in my songs.
 So far I like it a lot more than any of my previous projects that have much more simplicity to them, (so) my upcoming music will have more instruments and a bigger production.”Sarah